Hone logo

 Output: "Hello"

-Explanation: The first letter 'h' is converted to 'H'.
+Explanation: The first character 'h' is converted to 'H', and the rest of the string remains unchanged.

 Example 2: